pedronaugusto/spacetime-token-cli/README.md

 #### 5. `list` - List Profiles

 Lists all profile names currently stored in `profiles.toml`.
 Highlights the currently active profile by appending " (current)" if its token matches the one in `cli.toml`.
+Use `--env` to show only profiles that match the current environment.

 ```bash
 spacetime-token list